-CAMP VERDE – After a four-month investigation by Arizona Department of Public Safety, Camp Verde Town Manager Russ Martin has terminated Marshal Nancy Gardner effective March 12.
+CAMP VERDE – After a four-month investigation by Arizona Department of Public Safety, Camp Verde Town Manager Russ Martin has announced that Marshal Nancy Gardner resigned her position effective March 12.

 Through the investigation, Arizona DPS determined that Gardner “created and pursued a personal policy of intimidation and fear amongst her subordinates in an attempt to maintain her position,” Martin stated in a March 7 press release.
 “Her actions in some areas are unacceptable and warrant action to ensure proper professional culture at the Camp Verde Marshal’s Office.”